ShashankMaurya/Notes/README.md

 # Notes

-A Notes application using Java and RoomDB
+An interactive Notes application with many features which uses Room- Database to store and update the Notes; Designed using Java.